Monacrylic/image2KiCAD/README.md

 ## Usage
 ![image](https://github.com/Monacrylic/image2KiCAD/assets/44057927/d439c594-fb4a-40e4-9919-bb4b01e05cad)

-Run plugin.py and enter the necessary inputs:
+Run main.py and enter the necessary inputs:
 1. Select a .png file containing the schematic (Only works for super simple circuits containing the components listed above for now.)
 2. Select an empty.kicad_sch file
 3. Click 'Append to schematic'

 ## Contributing
-This plugin is in the very initial stages of prototyping (need to format and document the code).
+This plugin is in the very initial stages of prototyping.
 Any help is appreciated!

-We're grateful for all pinoeering work done to make the KiCAD ecosystem.
-This plugin would be our little contribution to the amaing community of open-source develoers.
+We're grateful for all pioneering work done to make the KiCAD ecosystem what it is today.
+This plugin would be our little contribution to the amazing community of open-source develoers.

 ## Contributors